Collaborative Research and Training Experience (CREATE) program - frequently asked questions

 Eligible expenses

-Yes, economical and efficient venue and catering costs are allowed if they are being used for the delivery of a CREATE training activity (e.g., summer school, workshops, etc.) where individuals from out of town are participating.
+Yes, economical and efficient venue and catering costs are allowed if they are used to deliver a CREATE training activity (e.g., summer school, workshops, etc.) where individuals from out of town participate.

 In recognition of the cultures and traditions of First Nations, Métis and Inuit, Elders and other Knowledge Keepers who also fulfill another role (i.e., an independent researcher) are eligible to receive honoraria and/or gifts in a ceremonial or other context.
 Their travel expenses are also considered eligible expenses.